TheIrishBub/Elite-Calendar-View/README.md

 # Elite-Calendar-View
 This allows someone to view what my PRs are on any given day for the N64 games GoldenEye 007 and Perfect Dark, modeled after my times page on https://rankings.the-elite.net/~TheIrishBub.

+This came about from an idea I had where I was curious to see what my PRs (personal records) were on any given day.
+As far as I'm aware, the rankings page linked above does not have this feature, so I decided to make one myself!

 As of now, this project is Mac-only.
 As I progress, I do plan to work on a version for Windows users, as well.

 ## Installation instructions (you must have python 3 installed):